ya-mobile-ru/oc-services-plugin/README.md

 ## Using components

 This plugin provides 4 components — `CategoryComponent`,`CategoriesComponent`,`ServiceComponent`,`ServicesComponent`.
-All components allow you to output information All Components allow you to output information about categories or services to your template.
-Categories and services added to the backend panel of your site will be available in the template.and information about categories or services in your twig template.
-Categories and services added to the backend panel of your site will be available in the template.
+All Components allow you to output information about categories or services to your template.
+Categories and services added to the backend panel of your site will be available in the  twig template.

 ### CategoriesComponent

-This component allows to output information from the backend to your twig template in any form convenient for you.
+This component allows to output information about categories from the backend to your twig template in any form convenient for you.
 This component supports property `items`, it is responsible for the number of output records.

 ```Twig
 [CategoriesComponent]